-The TX10K-S data signal is processed by the RX10K as follows:
+The TX10K data signal is processed by the RX10K as follows:

-- 1. Receive signal from TX10K-S
+- 1. Receive signal from TX10K

 - 2. Check for errors and display if any detected

 - 3. Check for simulated signal and apply if enabled

 - 4. Apply Filter

 - 5. Apply AutoZero

 - 6. Apply Polarity

 - 7. Apply Gain

 - 8. Apply Output Offset

 - 9. Send signal to display, voltage output, and digital output

-TX10K-S Transmitter
+TX10K-LP-S Transmitter

-The TX10K-S Transmitter is encased in a tough nylon housing with a V-groove on the bottom for improved shaft alignment and an indentation on the top to guide fiberglass reinforced strapping tape installation.
-The TX10K-S also features a Status Indicator light, an Infrared Receiver lens, a Transmitter Antenna connector, and a screw terminal block for making power and sensor input connections.
+The TX10K-LP-S Transmitter is encased in a small, rugged, potted plastic housing.
+The TX10K-LP-S also features a Status Indicator light, an Infrared Receiver lens, and a screw terminal block for making power and sensor input connections.

-Figure 3: TX10K-S Transmitter
+Figure 3: TX10K-LP-S Transmitter

-The TX10K-S can be configured even while it is installed (but not rotating) using the RM10K Remote Control.
-The TX10K-S has sixteen RF Channel settings and six Gain settings (500, 1000, 2000, 4000, 8000, and 16000).
+The TX10K can be configured even while it is installed (but not rotating) using the RM10K Remote Control.
+The TX10K has sixteen RF Channel settings and six Gain settings (500, 1000, 2000, 4000, 8000, and 16000).
 It can send low and high reference signals to the RX10K: internal precision shunt resistors simulate strain values that can be used to check calibration (refer to Appendix A for specifications).